PrajaktaSathe/Javascript-projects/README.md

 3. **Random Quote Generator** - In this project, I used my own custom CSS to style up the generator!!
   Referred the JS part from - https://www.freecodecamp.org/news/creating-a-bare-bones-quote-generator-with-javascript-and-html-for-absolute-beginners-5264e1725f08/

+4. **To Do App** - This project is a basic to-do list app.
+We can add items, delete items, and cross items as we usually do in a to-do list.
+Reference for this app - https://www.w3schools.com/howto/howto_js_todolist.asp

 **Do star the repo if you find it useful!!**